-A Board, Committee and individual director evaluation started during the Reporting Period and completed in August 2016 in accordance with the process outlined above.
+A Board, Committee and director evaluation was completed during the Reporting Period in accordance with the process outlined above.

-In June 2016, all directors completed detailed surveys regarding the Board's and each Committee's performance.
+In June 2017, all directors completed detailed surveys regarding the Board's and each Committee's performance.
 Each director provided ratings and comments regarding the Board's and each Committee's key activities, as well as comments regarding the Board's and each Committee's overall performance.
 The Company Secretary collated those ratings and comments, without attributing them to any director, and circulated them to the directors.
-Directors discussed the key themes arising from those ratings and comments at the Nominations Committee meeting in August and agreed actions to enhance Board and Committee performance.
+The Nominations Committee discussed the key themes arising from those ratings and comments and agreed actions to enhance Board and Committee performance.

-In addition, in June or July, the Chairman met with each other non-executive director to discuss that director's individual performance during the Reporting Period.
+In addition, the Chairman met with each other non-executive director to discuss that director's individual performance during the Reporting Period.
 The Deputy Chairman also met with the Chairman to discuss the Chairman's individual performance during the Reporting Period.
-At each meeting, succession of the relevant nonexecutive director was also discussed.
+At each meeting, succession of the relevant non-executive director was also discussed.
 The outcome of these discussions was shared with the other non-executive directors, as appropriate.

 In addition, the Nominations Committee evaluates the performance of individual non-executive directors as those directors become eligible for election and re-election, as part of its assessment of whether the Board should support the relevant election or re-election.
-At its August meeting, the Nominations Committee conducted a review of the directors standing for election or re-election at the Company's 2016 Annual General Meeting.
+The Nominations Committee conducted a review of the directors standing for election or re-election at the Company's 2017 Annual General Meeting.